 Using Frozen Green Beans

-To prepare this dish with frozen green beans, skip the step for blanching green beans.
-Simply steam your green beans according to package directions and pat dry and proceed with the recipe as stated.
+To prepare this dish with frozen green beans, skip the step of blanching green beans.
+Simply steam your green beans according to the package directions and pat them dry and proceed with the recipe as stated.

 Leftover green beans almondine can be stored in an airtight storage container for up to 4 days in the refrigerator.
 Reheat in a dry skillet until just warmed through.
 This will help the almonds stay crispy, as they may become soggy if the leftovers were microwaved.

 Be sure to let me know in the comments how much you enjoyed this recipe for Green Beans Almondine.
 I love to hear from you!

 - 1 pound fresh green beans ends trimmed off

 - ⅓ cup slivered almonds

 - 1 /2 teaspoon salt plus additional salt for cooking beans

 - Bring a large pot of water to a rapid boil.
 Season heavily with salt–about 1 tablespoon.

 - Drop green beans into boiling water and boil for 2-3 minutes, or until just crisp-tender.